Pizza on the Char-Broil Big Easy

 Visit my other site, For The Wing, for all things chicken-wing!

 These rosemary chicken wings with a herb dipping sauce wings were a fantastic change from traditional Buffalo-like wings.
 The flavor is just like that of a whole roasted chicken, but served as easy finger food.
-The herb dipping sauce really compliments the herby flavor of the chicken.
+The herb dipping sauce really complements the herby flavor of the chicken.
 I served them with Ranch dressing too, but honestly, you won’t need it.

 Rosemary Chicken Wings with Herb Dipping Sauce